vinkashq/discourse-bbcode-lock/README.md

 # Lock BBCode for Discourse

-A Discourse plugin to hide post contents to guest (anonymous).
+A Discourse plugin to lock post contents to guest (anonymous).

 ## Usage